+Download this example.

 Write a program to calculate area and perimeter of a circle

 The given example will teach you the method for preparing a program tocalculate the area and perimeter of a circle.
 First of all name a class as "CircleArea" under Java I/O package and define and integer r=o, which is the radius of the circle.
 Now use try exception to handle errors and other exceptional events.
 As we have to input the value of radius here create a buffered class with an object as 'br1'.
 This create a buffering character input stream that uses a default sized input buffer.
 The InputStreamReader here works as a translator that converts byte stream to character stream.
 Now type message that "Enter radius of circle" in the System.out.println method.